unnati2308/Taxi-Management-System/README.md

 # Taxi Management System

-This repository presents a Taxi Management System designed to streamline taxi operations, enhance passenger experiences, and optimize fleet management.
-Utilizing Python and Django for backend development, this system addresses the complexities of taxi services, offering functionalities such as ride booking, driver dispatching, fare calculation, and real-time tracking.
+This repository introduces a Taxi Management System aimed at simplifying taxi operations, improving passenger experiences, and maximizing fleet efficiency.
+The system is designed to tackle the intricacies of taxi services, featuring capabilities such as ride booking, driver dispatching, fare computation, and real-time tracking.

 ## Key Features